 The School will ensure that highly experienced and ESOL certified teachers will be hired to serve the School's English Language Learner Program based on students' proficiency levels.
 The number of teachers will be based on the number of students identified upon student enrollment (results from home language surveys and/or ESOL levels).
 Additionally, the school is committed to ensuring that all core curriculum personnel instructing ELL students will have the appropriate training (ESOL endorsement/required coursework including ESOL Issues and Strategies -18, 60, 300 MPP) documentation.
 The Principal/Staffing Committee will identify each teacher's training status or requirement.
-The school will identify an ESOL coordinator who will have the school's ELL population throughout the school year.
+The school will identify an ESOL coordinator who will have the responsibility of overseeing, training, and assisting staff in meeting the needs of the school's ELL population throughout the school year.
 All instructional members will be expected to appropriately identify any ESOL students and levels in their grade books and use ESOL strategies when instructing ELL students.

-Home Language Assistance Program: Per META Consent Decree, If the school has 15 or more ELL students speaking another language (per language group) other than English, the school will ensure that a linguistically qualified paraprofessional or teacherproficient in the same language- will be staffed to assist ELL students in understanding ESOL basic subject area and other content instruction.
+Home Language Assistance Program: Per META Consent Decree, If the school has 15 or more ELL students speaking another language (per language group) other than English, the school will ensure that a linguistically qualified paraprofessional or teacher- proficient in the same language- will be staffed to assist ELL students in understanding ESOL basic subject area and other content instruction.
 (LULAC et al vs. School Board of Education Consent Decree).
 Teachers and paraprofessionals assigned to this program are expected to assist ELL students using their home language in the core subject areas of mathematics, science, and social sciences.
 Tutoring logs indicating services provided will be kept at the school by the administrator supervising the program.
 The paraprofessional assigned to ELL students will function as an assistant to the student throughout the day.